C24Be/AS_Network_List/README.md

-# AS Network List
+# Get network lists from AS name or Network name

 ## Description

-This Python script retrieves and prints the network prefixes announced by a specified Autonomous System (AS).
-It leverages the RIPE Stat Data API to fetch the data.
+* If you know AS name, use the script `network_list_from_as.py` to get the list of networks.
+* If you know the network name, use the script `network_list_from_netname.py` to get the list of networks.

-**Note:** This script has been tested on MacOS and Linux.
+**Note:** This scripts has been tested on MacOS and Linux.

 ## Prerequisites